 (and addicted alliterator)

-To answer the question my digital identity poses (I am Logan, am I?), I was born Logan Mehl-Laituri on Christmas Day in 1981.
-When I was confirmed into the Protestant Episcopal Church in the United States, I took the name of my patron saint, Martin.
+To answer the palindrome my digital identity poses (I am Logan, am I?), I was born Logan Mehl-Laituri on Christmas Day in 1981.
+When I was baptized on the Fourth of July in 2006, I took the name of my patron saint, Martin.
 When I got married in 2014 on the eve of Pentecost, my partner and I took the name Isaac (which means “laughter”).
 Finally, although the internet insists that my domain is ORG, being neither a COMpany nor a NETwork, as an “organism” I fall under the domain Eukarya.
 But who’s splitting hairs?

 “Writing the Wake of War” implies two very different things; one by the way it sounds and another by the way it is written.